beakerbrowser/beaker-virtual-fs/README.md

   FSNode, // root interface for all objects, should be subclassed FSContainer, // root interface for all folder-like objects, should be subclassed

-  FSVirtualRoot, // the root of the FS FSVirtualFolder, // a base class for virtually-defined folders FSVirtualFolder_User, // contains a single user's folders FSVirtualFolder_Network, // contains network folders FSVirtualFolder_Trash, // contains the local user's deleted archives
+  FSVirtualFolder, // subclassable virtual folder FSVirtualItem, // subclassable virtual item

   FSArchiveContainer, // root interface for all folder-like archive objects, should be subclassed FSArchive, // an archive
-  FSArchiveFolder, // a folder within an archive FSArchiveFile, // a file within an archive FSArchiveFolder_BeingCreated // a temporary virtual folder that's in the process of having a name chosen } = require('beaker-virtual-fs')
+  FSArchiveFolder, // a folder within an archive FSArchiveFile, // a file within an archive FSArchiveFolder_BeingCreated, // a temporary virtual folder that's in the process of having a name chosen FSArchiveFile_BeingCreated // a temporary virtual file that's in the process of having a name chosen } = require('beaker-virtual-fs')
 ```